-Allegations of abuse might be made some time after the event (e.g., by an adult who was abused as a young person or by an SPC member who is still currently working with vulnerable adults).
+Allegations of abuse might be made some time after the event (e.g., by an adult who was abused as a young person or by an SPC member who is still currently working with children, young people or vulnerable adults).
 Where such an allegation is made, SPC should follow the procedures as detailed above and report the matter to the social services or the police.
-This is because other vulnerable adults, either within or outside the activities organised by SPC, might be at risk from this person.
+This is because other children, young people and vulnerable adults, either within or outside the activities organised by SPC, might be at risk from this person.

-Anyone who has a previous criminal conviction for offences related to abuse is automatically excluded from working with young people and vulnerable adults.
+Anyone who has a previous criminal conviction for offences related to abuse is automatically excluded from working with children, young people and vulnerable adults.
 This is reinforced by the Protection of Children Act 1999.